pupper/pupper-example/README.md

 ```
 **Sending**

-In the callback we're fetching the data that was sent with `$event->getValue()`, converting it into a md5 hash, and sending it back by returning a new `ReactEvent`.
+In the callback, we fetch the event data with `$event->getValue()`, convert it into a md5 hash, and send it back by returning a new `ReactEvent`.
 ```php
 // app/events.php